Squatting in Namibia

 Squatting in Namibia is the occupation of unused land or derelict buildings without the permission of the owner.
-During the chaos of World War I, Khoisan and Bantu peoples squatted vacant land and farms.
-After Namibian independence in 1990, squatting increased as people migrated to the cities.
-Land reform became one of the biggest goals for those who had participated in the liberation struggle.
+European settlers arrived in the nineteenth century and acquired land, leaving only 38 per cent of land in indigenous hands by 1902.
+This led to squatting and the Herero Wars, which ended with the Herero and Namaqua genocide.
+After Namibian independence in 1990, squatting increased as people migrated to the cities and land reform became a goal for those who had participated in the liberation struggle.
 By 2020, 401,748 people were living in 113 informal settlements across the country.
 Squatting continues to be regulated by the Squatters Proclamation of 1985; a challenge to this law was dismissed by the High Court in 2023.

 History

 Colonial times

-In pre-colonial times there was no notion of formal land ownership in South West Africa, and thus the concept of squatting thus did not apply.
+In pre-colonial times there was no notion of formal land ownership in South West Africa, and thus the concept of squatting did not apply.
 The dispossession of land from Africans by European settlers began in the nineteenth century with the coming of the German Empire and the area was incorporated as German South West Africa.
-In 1915, South Africa occupied the colony, ruling it until 1990 as South West Africa.
-During the chaos of World War I, Khoisan and Bantu peoples squatted vacant land and farms; to do this was subsequently made illegal and the squatters were forcibly resettled.
-By 1926, 7.5 million hectares had been allotted to 1,106 white farmers.
-Afterwards, South Africa imposed the apartheid system which gave land to white farmers and dispossessed black Namibians of ancestral lands, with the 1962 Commission of Enquiry into South West Africa Affairs continuing to enforce apartheid.
+The colonialists made deals with indigenous peoples for land ownership so that by 1902, only 38 per cent of the total land still belonged to the indigenous community.
+Tensions over land caused the Herero Wars, which ended with the Herero and Namaqua genocide.
+In 1915, South Africa occupied the colony (ruling it until 1990 as South West Africa) and imposed the apartheid system, which gave land to white farmers and dispossessed black Namibians of their ancestral lands.
+The Native Administrations Proclamation of 1922, set repressive measures for workers and also criminalised the squatting of privately owned land and by 1926, 7.5 million hectares had been allotted to 1,106 white farmers.
+The 1962 Commission of Enquiry into South West Africa Affairs continuing to enforce apartheid.
 Namibia was divided along ethnic lines: ten bantustans were established, the remaining territory, including much of the agriculturally viable land, was reserved for Whites.